 A technology – has been developed to analyze surface soil samples (few mm3’s from approx. 1 ft. depth) that recognizes hydrocarbon micro-seepage from sweet spots.
 First, bacterial DNA is extracted, producing tagged 16S rDNA data that is translated to bacterial species.
 The result of this ‘DNA technology’ is hundreds of thousands (partly field type specific) biomarkers.
 The ‘DNA finger-print’ of the soil sample.

 The presence of vertical upward microseepage is extensively described in the literature where clear and sharp anomalies of microbial population and geochemical properties could be found precisely at the border of reservoirs.
 Bacteria are present in high numbers and variation of species in soil samples.
 Their exceptionally high adaptivity to grow on small amounts of nutrient sources from the shale ‘reservoir’ turns them into an advanced ‘soft sensing mechanism’.

-The Patent pending workflow – consists of the following steps:
+The patented workflow – consists of the following steps:

 In parallel with TNO’s medical DNA validation practices, the sweet spot prediction accuracy given above has been extensively validated.
 For the in the mentioned plays, the initial prediction accuracy is 71-84%, thousands of sampled locations with analyzed DNA / biomarkers and known production history have been run as validation set.

 For one simulation, 30% of the known production rates are not used.
 This simulation is repeated 1000 times with randomly chosen locations that are left out.
 In total 176.715 of 208.000 of the predicted locations were labeled correctly.
 This robust modelling process is repeated for every new area and is proven a key contributor for precise Sweet spot prediction.